jakecinco/kodiri-kodflix-MERN/README.md

 #### Challenge -21 Create a client-side and server-side port in your local environment

+If you use yarn you can get stuck in this challenge -  read this section of the npm documentation [https://libraries.io/npm/yarn-run-all] and see the code block at the end for what your scripts file should look like

-Install run-all as a dev dependency [yarn add run-all] This will allow you to run the ports for the frontend and backend servers in parallel, Read the documentation on ```npm -p``` and ```npm -s``` [https://www.npmjs.com/package/npm-run-all] This highlights the difference between running the ports in sequence vs. in parallel.
+Install run-all as a dev dependency [yarn add run-all] This will allow you to run the ports for the frontend and backend servers in parallel,

+Read the documentation on ```npm -p``` and ```npm -s``` [https://www.npmjs.com/package/npm-run-all] This highlights the difference between running the ports in sequence vs. in parallel.